 “Our mission is to increase the amount of locally produced and harvested food in the diets of Southeast Alaskans, but buying local produce can be difficult for people on food assistance programs,” Sitka Local Foods Network board president Charles Bingham said.
 “Local produce can be fresher and tastier than barged-in produce from the Lower 48, and it doesn’t lose its nutritional value during transit.
 Our matching funds help get more healthy local produce into the diets of lower-income residents of Sitka.
 A lot of people don’t realize how much income inequality there is in Sitka, and according to the Sitka Community Food Assessment Indicators Report released in 2014, there were 1,410 people and 766 families receiving SNAP benefits in Sitka during 2013.
 That’s about one out of six Sitka residents who need extra access to this healthy local produce.”

-The White E made several grants during the 2020 grant cycle, but a complete list wasn’t available.
+The White E made several grants during the 2023 grant cycle, but a complete list wasn’t available.
 The Sitka Local Foods Network thanks the White E for its support.
-The White E noted that it donated about $25,000 less this year than in previous years because sales are down.
+The White E noted that the amount of money it’s been able to donate to local nonprofits has decreased in recent years, starting even before the pandemic hit and closed the store for several months.
 The White E is encouraging people to donate quality used clothes, toys, and other items to sell so it can raise the amount of contributions it makes to local nonprofits again next year.